nu-jliu/allen.github.io/_projects/diffusion-policy-assistive-action-prediction.md

 ### How can diffusion models generate robot actions?

-[**Diffusion policy**](https://diffusion-policy.cs.columbia.edu/) was introduced in 2023.
-This policy applies diffusion models to the generation of action sequences based on a dataset of human demonstrations.
+[**Diffusion policy**](https://diffusion-policy.cs.columbia.edu/) applies diffusion models to the generation of action sequences based on a dataset of human demonstrations.
 Much like image generation models can condition their generation on text prompts, diffusion policy conditions the action sequence generation on the observations from the robot's sensors - cameras, position/velocity/force feedback, and more.

 {:refdef: style="text-align: center;"}
 ![Diffusion Policy Action Prediction](/assets/images/diffusion-policy-assistive-action-prediction/diffusion-policy-action-prediction.png){: width="70%"}